dimraven/prototype/README.md

     local player = Player()
     player:moveToPos({10, 10})

-    -- Extend the Player class, copy it's exposed methods and extend the methods we want -- to achieve the result wew ant.
+    -- Extend the Player class and copy it's exposed methods.
+We can now extend any exposed the methods we want.
     AIPlayer = class(Player, function(self)
         -- This must be done to associate this object's "self" reference with the -- newely created player instance.
 The pointer of the player instance is set to self._instance.